UK science adviser: other vaccine trials also likely to be paused

-LONDON, Sept 9 (Reuters) - Other COVID-19 vaccine trials are likely to be paused at some point the British government’s Chief Scientific Adviser Patrick Vallance, said, describing a pause in the trial of an AstraZeneca vaccine as “not good” but a sensible step.
+LONDON (Reuters) - Other COVID-19 vaccine trials are likely to be paused at some point the British government’s Chief Scientific Adviser Patrick Vallance, said, describing a pause in the trial of an AstraZeneca [AZN.L] vaccine as “not good” but a sensible step.

 “I think you should expect in some of the other trials that you will see situations where things are paused and then restarted,” Vallance told a news conference.